QUARTERLY UPDATE

 The architects are now actively developing the design plans for the refurbishment of Union House, which will serve as the new home of Westminster Seminary UK.
 Please join us in praying for wisdom, clarity, and provision as these plans take shape.

 We are also rejoicing in God’s gracious provision through His people.
 A generous benefactor has offered to cover the full cost of refurbishing the first student house, and two supporting churches in the United States have pledged significant gifts that will enable us to begin work on the second property.
+These commitments mark an important step forward as we prepare to provide accommodation for our students and a base for the Seminary’s ongoing work.

 We invite you to continue standing with us—both in prayer and in financial partnership—as we prepare for this new chapter.
 Please pray for the practical details of the refurbishment, the smooth transition to Oxford, and for the Lord’s sustaining grace in all that lies ahead.